-Spending a night or two below the ground, in a chamber where no sunlight could not penetrate is not among my bucket list.
+Spending a night or two below the ground, in a chamber where no sunlight could penetrate is not among my bucket list entries.
 Whenever I travel, I always look for blue sky, green massifs, white beach, aquamarine deep, and vivid sunsets, so I never imagine myself camping in deep caverns.
 However, my strong sense of adventure dominated over my preference to vibrancy and colors.
 Thus, I said yes to the Gobingob and Langun Cave Connection and Spelunking invite.

 I tried spelunking before when I visited Sagada, but we spent only 4 to 6 hours in Lumiang and Sumaguing Caves.
 Gobingob and Langun Cave Connection, on the other hand, is way more intense.
 The itinerary indicated that we will stay up to three days inside and explore the farthest mapped section of both caves.

 Since it was my first time to camp inside a cave, I made a lot of preparations and brought many stuff, which I found out later as unnecessary.